Key takeaways

 Coverage and cost comparison of Vyvanse vs. Ritalin

 Vyvanse is a prescription medication typically covered by commercial insurance.
-Coverage by Medicare plans may vary or require special exceptions to be made.
-The out-of-pocket price for 30 capsules of Vyvanse 70mg can be $570.
-A coupon from SingleCare can bring the price of generic Vyvanse 70 mg to $97 at select pharmacies.
+Some Medicare plans may cover Vyvanse but require prior authorization or have a higher copay.
+The out-of-pocket price for 30 capsules of brand-name Vyvanse 30 mg can be $570.
+A coupon from SingleCare can bring the price of generic Vyvanse 30 mg to $75 at select pharmacies.

-Ritalin is a prescription medication typically covered by commercial insurance.
-Coverage by Medicare plans may vary or require special exceptions to be made.
-Ritalin typically retails for around $197 per 30 capsules of the 20 mg strength, but with a coupon from SingleCare, patients can get generic Ritalin 20 mg for as little as $23.
+Ritalin is also a prescription medication typically covered by commercial insurance.
+Coverage by Medicare plans may vary or require special exceptions.
+Ritalin typically retails for around $140 per 60 20 mg tablets, but with a coupon from SingleCare, a one-month supply of generic Ritalin may cost as little as $23.

 Vyvanse | Ritalin | |